Autumn’s now upon us, leaves soon to fall,

 Halloween’s next and the witches’ ball.

-We’ll all give our thanks and devour our share.
+We’ll all give our thanks then devour our share.

 But then it’s winter and snow glazes our thought.